sebp/scikit-survival/README.rst

 The easiest way to install scikit-survival is to use `Anaconda <https://www.anaconda.com/distribution/>`_ by running::

-  conda install -c sebp scikit-survival
+  conda install -c conda-forge scikit-survival

 Alternatively, you can install scikit-survival from source following `this guide <https://scikit-survival.readthedocs.io/en/stable/install.html#from-source>`_.